thomasmerz/pihole-wireguard-knowhow/README.md

 ```

 ### Reduce also blocked queries
-In conjunction with `BLOCK_TTL=300` (blocked domains will be cached on client side for 5 minutes instead of 2 seconds!) this drasically reduces the amount of queries and of the blocked-domain-ratio!
+In conjunction with `BLOCK_TTL=300` (blocked domains will be cached on client side for 5 minutes instead of 2 seconds!) this **drasically reduces the amount of queries and of the blocked-domain-ratio**!
 In my case this reduced daily queries from around usually 80.000/100.000 to 40.000/50.000 and block-ratio dropped from 30-40% down to 15-20%

 I'm running a daily cronjob to gather these stats with `padd.sh`: